 The student-faculty ratio is 14:1, and most professors hold a doctorate or the terminal degree in their field.

-NCAA Division III, USA South Athletic Conference; men’s and women’s basketball, cross-country, golf, lacrosse, soccer, tennis, and track; men’s baseball; women’s softball and volleyball (Visit piedmontlions.com.)
+NCAA Division III, USA South Athletic Conference; men’s and women’s basketball, cross-country, cycling, golf, lacrosse, soccer, tennis, and track; men’s baseball; women’s softball and volleyball (Visit piedmontlions.com.)

 More than 96% of students receive financial assistance through scholarships, grants, or work-study.

 Organization and Affiliation

 Piedmont is governed by an independent Board of Trustees.
 The College is affiliated with the United Church of Christ (UCC) and the National Association of Congregational Christian Churches (NACCC).